These Red Velvet Cookies with three kinds of chocolate chips will be a favorite Valentine’s Day treat this year.

 I hope you like red and pink Valentine’s Day treats because I kind of went overboard this year and baked quite a few.
 So get prepared for a new one every day and maybe even one after the heart day is over.

-Here are a couple more Cookie recipes for Valentine’s Day treats that you might like:
+Here are more Cookie recipes for Valentine’s Day treats that you might like:

 - 1 red velvet cake mix